skarlekar/smart-quora/README.md

 #### Solution 2
 One solution to this issue is to create a _Escrow_ account for each question which deducts the offer from the inquirer's account as soon as they pose a question.
 Once the question is awarded (or defaulted), the amount gets released from the Escrow account back to the awardee or the original inquirer (in case of default).

-The direct CRUD operations can be prevented by adding the following ACL rule in place of the existing _OwnerCannotUpdateTheirAssets_ rule.
+The direct CRUD operations can be prevented by adding the following ACL rule in place of the existing  rule.

 By default when _permissions.acl_ exists, the policy is to deny everything.
-By adding the following rule we are allowing any transaction in the _smartquora_ name space to update our assets except where the users are the owner of the assets being operated on by the transaction.
-This will prevent
+By adding the following rule _UpdateOnlyThroughTransactions _ instead of the existing _OwnerCannotUpdateTheirAssets_ we are allowing any transaction in the _smartquora_ name space to update our assets except where the users are the owner of the assets being operated on by the transaction.
+This will prevent users from gaming the system.

 ```
 rule UpdateOnlyThroughTransactions {
     description: "Assets can be updated only through transactions"